Ukraine without Kuchma: March 2001 events and violent ending

 Occasional mass demonstrations were organized in front of government buildings.
 The organizers claimed a strategy of non-violent resistance but failed to sustain it.
-On 9 March 2001, the birthday of Taras Shevchenko, there were few clashes between protesters and riot police, and dozens were injured: arguably the most violent and populous riots in Ukraine's modern history at the time.
+On 9 March 2001, the birthday of Taras Shevchenko, there were clashes between protesters and riot police, and dozens were injured in arguably the most violent and populous riots in Ukraine's modern history at the time.
 Both sides of the incident blamed the other.
 Protest leaders argued that police provoked the last and most violent clash near the presidential palace, by blocking a procession and infiltrating it with provocateurs.
 Indeed, militarized right-wing extremists led the fight.
 In response, authorities conducted mass arrests in the city, focussing on Ukrainian-speaking youth.
 Several opposition MPs took advantage of their parliamentary immunity by storming police stations and cars in efforts to release the apprehended.

 The public impression of the incident led to a gradual decrease of support for the campaign.
 Soon, it was declared finished.
 A group of active participants of the March 9 clashes was convicted and imprisoned.